Every 35 seconds, someone chooses MORE THAN ^

 Leaving your belongings out in the open can be an open invitation for thieves.
 Children’s toys, BBQs and lawnmowers are all potential targets.

-Once you’ve finished using them, put them away in a safe spot.
+Once you’ve finished using them, put them away in a safe place.

-Another trick is to take photographs of your valuable possessions, such as garden furniture and bikes, to help the police recover them and when making a claim on your insurance.
+Another tip is to take photographs of your valuable possessions.
+This includes items such as garden furniture and bikes.
+This will help the police recover them if stolen and when making a claim on your insurance.

 To prevent your plant pots from being stolen, you can place bricks inside to weigh them down.
 You can also buy tree anchors for larger shrubs and trees to secure them in the ground.

-You must check your contents insurance cover because it doesn’t always include garden items and plants as standard.
+Home contents insurance doesn’t always cover garden items and plants as standard.
 Learn more about our contents cover and what’s included.

 7. Prickly plants

-The Metropolitan Police recommend planting prickly plants around your home to help deter potential intruders.
-Talk to your local garden centre for advice or read this prickly guide about what plants are best to deter thieves.
+The Metropolitan Police recommend placing prickly plants around your home.
+They can help deter potential intruders.
+Talk to your local garden centre for advice, or learn more about the best plants to deter burglars.

 Here are a few good options: